A prime number is a natural number greater than 1 which has no positive divisors other than 1 and itself

 Euler primality test

-Euler primality test is an improvement over the Fermat primality test because it adds another equality condition that a prime number must fulfill, assuming that p is a prime number and a is an integer where 0<a<p then
+Euler Primality Test is an improvement over the Fermat Primality Test because it adds another equality condition that a prime number must fulfill.
+Assuming that p is a prime number and a is an integer, where 0<a<p, then

-If a is an integer, p a prime number where 0<a<p, p>2 then ap12±1(modp)
+If a is an integer and p is a prime number where 0<a<p and p>2, then afracp12equiv±1(modp)

 a(2q+1)11(modp)